A Pragmatics-Centered Evaluation Framework for Natural Language Understanding: PragmEval

-\paragraph{MRDA} \cite{shriberg2004icsi} contains textual transcription of multi-party real meetings, with speech acts annotations.
-We use a custom train/dev validation split (90/10 ratio) since this deduplication lead to a drastic size reduction of the original development set, and we subsample {\it Statement} examples so that they constitue 20\% of the dataset.
-We also ignored the context.
+\paragraph{MRDA}~\cite{shriberg2004icsi} contains textual transcriptions of multi-party real meetings, with speech act annotations.
+We remove duplicate examples.
+We use a custom train/validation split (90/10 ratio) since this deduplication leads to a drastic size reduction of the original development set, and we subsample {\it Statement} examples so that they constitute 20\% of the dataset.
+We also discarded the context.

-\paragraph{Persuasion} \cite{Persuasion2018Ng} is a collection of arguments from student essays annotated with factors of persasiveness with respect to a claim; considered factors are the following: Specificity, Eloquence, Relevance, Strength, ClaimType, PremiseType.
-For each graded target (first 4 factors), we cast the ratings into three quantiles and discard the middle quantile.
+\paragraph{Persuasion}~\cite{Persuasion2018Ng} is a collection of arguments from student essays annotated with factors of persuasiveness with respect to a claim; considered factors are the following: Specificity, Eloquence, Relevance and Strength.
+For each graded target, we cast the ratings into three quantiles and discard the middle quantile.

-\paragraph{SarcasmV2} \cite{OrabySarc} consists of messages from online forums with responses that may or may not be sarcastic according to human annotations.
+\paragraph{SarcasmV2}~\cite{OrabySarc} consists of messages from online forums with responses that may or may not be sarcastic according to human annotations.

-\paragraph{Squinky dataset} \cite{DBLP:journals/corr/Lahiri15} gather annotations in Formality and Informativeness and Implicature where sentences were graded on a scale from 1 to 7.
-They define the Implicature score as the amount of not explicitly stated information carried in a sentence.
+\paragraph{Squinky dataset}~\cite{DBLP:journals/corr/Lahiri15} gathers annotations on Formality, Informativeness, and Implicature, where sentences were graded on a scale from 1 to 7.
+The Implicature score is defined as the amount of information that is not explicitly expressed in a sentence.
 For each target, we cast the ratings into three quantiles and discard the middle quantile.